sokim03/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-## Overview of analysis: updating PlanMyTrip app to include weather description among other things to allow users to make informed travel destination choices.
+## Overview of analysis:
+Updating PlanMyTrip app to include weather description among other things to allow users to make informed travel destination choices.

 ## Results:
 1) Retrieve Weather Data by: